Introduction to Spark Streaming

 There are various reasons why the use of Spark streaming is an added advantage.
 We are going to discuss some of them in our post here.

-- Unification of Stream, Batch, and interactive workloads: The datasets can be easily integrated and used with any of the workloads which were never an easy task to be done in continuous systems and therefore this serves as a single-engine.
+- Unification of Stream, Batch, and interactive workloads: The datasets can be easily integrated and used with any of the workloads, which were never easy to do in continuous systems.
+Therefore, this serves as a single-engine.

-- Advanced level of analytics along with machine learning and SQL queries: When you are working on complex workloads it always requires the use of continuously learning and also with the updated data models.
-The best part with this component of Spark is that it gets to easily integrate with the MLib or any other dedicated machine learning library.
+- Advanced level of analytics and machine learning and SQL queries: When working on complex workloads, it always requires the use of continuously learning and updated data models.
+The best part with this component of Spark is that it gets to easily integrates with the MLib or any other dedicated machine learning library.

-- Fast failure and also recovery for straggler: Failure recovery and fault tolerance is one of the basic prime features which are available in Spark streaming.
+- Fast failure and recovery for straggler: Failure recovery and fault tolerance is one of the basic prime features available in Spark streaming.

-- Load balancing: The bottlenecks are often caused in between systems due to uneven loads and balances which are being done and therefore it becomes quite necessary to balance the load evenly which is automatically handled by this component of Spark.
+- Load balancing: The bottlenecks are often caused in between systems due to uneven loads and balances that are being done.
+Therefore, it becomes quite necessary to balance the load evenly, which is automatically handled by this component of Spark.